 There are some parts of the world where getting an insect bite or sting carries a greater risk than in others.
 Diseases that are spread by mosquitos, such as malaria, Zika virus, and the West Nile virus, are more prevalent in moist climates.
 If you are traveling to a country that has been affected by insect-spread disease, be aware of the higher risks associated with bug bites.

 What are the symptoms of a bad reaction to bites and stings?

 If you’re bitten or stung, you may see or feel the insect on your skin during the attack.
 Some people don’t notice the insect and may not be aware of a bite or sting until one or more of the following symptoms emerge:

 - redness or rash

-- pain in the affected area or muscular pain
+- pain in the affected area or in the muscles

 - heat on and around the site of the bite or sting